 Born On The Fourth Of July

-William Goldsmith is 44.
-The Seattle native drummer was in a pretty great band here called Sunny Day Real Estate, who were already on the verge of breakup when former Nirvana drummer Dave Grohl decided he and bass player Nate Mendel would be perfect for the band he was putting together to tour for his Foo Fighters debut album,which Grohl had played himself.
+William Goldsmith is 45.
+The Seattle native drummer was in a pretty great band here called Sunny Day Real Estate, who were already on the verge of breakup when former Nirvana drummer Dave Grohl decided he and bass player Nate Mendel would be perfect for the band he was putting together to tour for his Foo Fighters debut album, on which Grohl had played every instrument himself.
 Mendel is still with the band, and it’s made him quite wealthy, but Goldsmith felt that things were going downhill as the Foos took off, and was irritated when Grohl overdubbed his drum parts himself on the band’s second album, and quit.